facebookarchive/rocks-strata/README.md

 <!--- TODO(agf): [![Build Status](https://secure.travis-ci.org/facebookgo/rocks-strata.png?branch=master)](http://travis-ci.org/facebookgo/rocks-strata) --->

 rocks-strata is a framework for managing incremental backups of databases that use the RocksDB storage engine.
-Current drivers support MongoDB with the RocksDB storage engine ("MongoRocks") and use Amazon S3 for remote storage. rocks-strata also includes a tool to query backups from a MongoDB shell.
+Current drivers support MongoDB with the RocksDB storage engine ("MongoRocks") and use Amazon S3 for remote storage. rocks-strata also includes a tool to query backups from a MongoDB shell without doing a restore.

 rocks-strata takes advantage of RocksDB's architecture, which makes cheap incremental backups possible.
 It can be extended to work with different database management systems and different storage environments.